 Psi To In Water Column

-Sep 13, 2025 · 6 min read
+6 min read

 Introduction: Pressure and its Units

 Pressure is defined as the force applied perpendicularly to the surface of an object per unit area over which that force is distributed.
 The SI unit for pressure is the Pascal (Pa), representing one Newton per square meter (N/m²).
-However, various other units are commonly used, including PSI and inWC.
+That said, various other units are commonly used, including PSI and inWC.

 • PSI (Pounds per Square Inch): This unit is prevalent in the United States and other countries using the imperial system.
 It represents the force in pounds acting on an area of one square inch.